-Natural Abalone pearls are the ice-maidens of natural Aqua Perlata.
-New Zealand's close proximity to south pole and it's cold oceans, Abalone Pearls like to call home.
-See extraordinary Dolphin Abalone Pearl Natural HERE...
+Natural Abalone pearls are the ice-maidens of the sea.
+New Zealand's proximity to the south pole and it's cold oceans, Abalone Pearls like to call home.
+See extraordinary Dolphin Abalone Natural Pearl Click Here..

-Kiwimoto (a "Kiwi"is the nickname used internationally for people from New Zealand) Roger Beattie, perfected the process of cultivating Natural Abalone Pearls, creating a superior gem, unparalleled for beauty and color.
+Kiwi (a "Kiwi" is the nickname used internationally for people from New Zealand) Roger Beattie, perfected the process of cultivating Natural Abalone Pearls, creating a superior gem, unparalleled for beauty and color.
 The Kiwi's love of New Zealand paua shell was finally rewarded.
 After a French scientist gave up attempts to cultivate pearls in abalone ninety years before, Roger Beattie perfected the cultivating process, and is the New Zealand master of the Abalone Pearl!

-Ocean-based Abalone Pearl farms are located in the cool, clean, blue oceans around New Zealand in the Chatham Islands, Marlborough Sounds, Banks Peninsula and Wellington Harbour, producing the most beautiful Natural Pearls of the most astonishing blue color.
+Ocean-based Abalone Pearl farms are located in the cool, clean, blue oceans around New Zealand in the Chatham Islands, Marlborough Sounds, The Banks Peninsula, and Wellington Harbour, producing the most beautiful Natural Pearls of the most astonishing blue color.

-Healthy paua shells are harvested from the coastline and once these paua shell have been re-settled into pearl barrels suspended beneath the surface of the ocean they are fed only on their natural diet of nutrient rich seaweed.
+Healthy paua shells are harvested from the coastline and once these paua shells have been re-settled into pearl barrels suspended beneath the surface of the ocean they are fed only on their natural diet of nutrient-rich seaweed.

 Paua eat up to 50 percent of their body weight in seaweed every week.
 They are nucleated at the right time above sea, onboard a pearling vessel.